infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 This class also supports converting your media into **_WebP_** format, but more on that below.

-## WebP conversion
+## Automatic WebP conversion

-The WebP file format is becoming more and more popular, with its smaller file sizes and better compression, it is a preferred replacement to .jpg and .png formats.
+The WebP file format is becoming more and more popular, with its smaller file sizes and better compression, it is a preferred replacement for .jpg and .png formats.
 Eightshift DevKit supports converting your existing files to WebP format.

 If you already have the Media class in your project, you need to run this WP-CLI command: